oxodao/fixescape/README.md

 This mod adds a second escape key that is re-bindable on any key you want.
 So you can finally play the game again even if you're using `caps:swapescape`.

+## Versions

+This branch produce a jar compatible for 1.19 up to 1.20.1

 ## Credits